 Santichaiprakarn Park and Phra Sumen Fort are located on the Eastern side of the Chao Phra river on Phra Athit road.
 A convenient way to get there is by Chao Phra river express boat to Phra Athit pier, from where it is a short walk in the direction of Rama VIII bridge.

 Mahakan Fort is located on Ratchadamnoen Klang Road next to Wat Ratchanadda.
-There is no BTS Skytrain or MRT Subway stations nearby, a taxi would be the best way to get there.
+There are no BTS Sky train or MRT Subway stations nearby, a taxi would be the best way to get there.

 Admission & opening hours